Statistic Hart Michigan National

 Hart Racial Demographics & Ethnicity

-Understanding the Hart racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Hart, the racial breakdown indicates 91.2% White, 1.3% Black or African American, 0% Asian, 1.2% American Indian and 0.3% Native Hawaiian, with 25.6% of the population identifying as Hispanic or Latino.
-Notably, 80.4% of households reported speaking English only, while 18% reported speaking Spanish only.
-Additionally, 6.4% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Hart is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Hart, the racial breakdown comprises 91.2% White, 1.3% Black or African American, 0% Asian, 1.2% American Indian, and 0.3% Native Hawaiian, with 25.6% of the population identifying as Hispanic or Latino.
+80.4% of households reported speaking English only, while 18% reported speaking Spanish only.
+Furthermore, 6.4% of residents were categorized as foreign-born.

 Hart Population Density